 Whether it’s the first time or the 100th time, hiring can be tough.
 However, we have some helpful tips that make the unexpected snafus of the process easier to handle!

 If you’re absolutely brand new to hiring, it’s worth noting that you can’t really wing an interview.
-It’s best to know before you start interviewing what you want to ask and different ways to ask it.
+Just like with lash consultations with prospective clients, it’s best to prepare before you start interviewing prospective employees, including what you want to ask and different ways to ask it.

 Let’s cover some unexpected difficulties of the hiring process.